Hemaksh69/Auto-Security-Scanner/README.md

 **Auto-Security-Scanner** is a high-performance, extensible security assessment engine built for Unix-based systems.
 Designed around a modular detection pipeline, it performs **heuristic threat assessment** across network surfaces, service configurations, package integrity, and filesystem permissions — producing structured, machine-parsable reports suitable for both human review and downstream automation.

-Unlike heavyweight commercial scanners, Auto-Security-Scanner is purpose-built for **CI/CD pipeline integration**, delivering sub-second scan cycles for targeted check profiles while maintaining comprehensive coverage across common vulnerability classes.
+Unlike heavyweight Go or Python binaries that bloat runner environments and introduce sprawling dependency trees, Auto-Security-Scanner achieves **zero-dependency portability** through pure POSIX-compliant execution.
+It is purpose-built for continuous **attack surface reduction** within CI/CD pipelines, executing declarative, **telemetry-agnostic probing** that enforces security boundaries with sub-second scan cycles.
 Its **plugin-driven architecture** allows teams to encode organization-specific security policies as composable detection modules without modifying core engine logic.

 The scanner employs a layered detection methodology: raw system interrogation feeds into a **heuristic risk-scoring engine** that classifies findings by exploitability, exposure surface, and remediation complexity — enabling security teams to triage effectively at scale.
+Crucially, all system interactions are characterized by **idempotent execution**, ensuring no side-effects or state mutations during active assessments.

 ---